iosphere/elm-i18n/README.md

 + For testing you can add a Translation `Test` and set your code base to use that before running tests.
 This way your tests do not change if you change the wording of your buttons, labels and fallbacks.
++ Compile-time errors for incomplete translations.
++ Compile-time errors are limited to the incomplete language, so you can continue shipping updates and fixes for the other languages.

 ## Disadvantages